2027 FIFA Women's World Cup qualification – UEFA League C

 League C of the Women's European Qualifiers will determine eight of the teams to advance to the play-off phase.

 Format

-The teams ranked 33–53 in the 2025 UEFA Women's Nations League overall phase ranking will be drawn into three groups of four teams each and three groups of three teams each.
+The teams ranked 33–53 in the 2025 UEFA Women's Nations League overall phase ranking were drawn into three groups of four teams each and three groups of three teams each.
 Each group will be contested in a league format where each team plays each other team at home and away.

 Group winners and the two highest-ranked runners-up will advance to the play-off phase.
 In addition, the six group winners will be promoted to League B for the following 2027 UEFA Women's Nations League.

 Schedule

 The match schedule will be as follows: